 Children and young people with obstructive sleep apnea might do poorly in school and commonly have attention or behavior problems.

 Cardiovascular problems.
 Sudden drops in blood oxygen levels that occur during obstructive sleep apnea increase blood pressure and strain the cardiovascular system.
-Many people with obstructive sleep apnea develop high blood pressure (hypertension), which can increase the risk of heart disease.
+Many people with obstructive sleep apnea develop high blood pressure, which can increase the risk of heart disease.

-The more severe the obstructive sleep apnea, the greater the risk of coronary artery disease, heart attacks, heart failure and strokes.
+The worse the obstructive sleep apnea, the greater the risk of coronary artery disease, heart attack, heart failure and stroke.

-Obstructive sleep apnea increases the risk of abnormal heart rhythms (arrhythmias), which can lower blood pressure.
+Obstructive sleep apnea also increases the risk of heart rhythm problems known as arrhythmias.
+Arrhythmias can lower blood pressure.
 If there's underlying heart disease, these repeated multiple episodes of arrhythmias could lead to sudden death.

-Complications with medications and surgery.
-Obstructive sleep apnea is also a concern with certain medications and general anesthesia.
-These medications, such as sedatives, narcotic analgesics and general anesthetics, relax your upper airway and can worsen your obstructive sleep apnea.
+Complications with medicines and surgery.
+Obstructive sleep apnea also is a concern with certain medicines and general anesthesia.
+Medicines such as sedatives, some prescription painkillers and general anesthetics, relax the upper airway and can make obstructive sleep apnea worse.

-If you have obstructive sleep apnea, having major surgery, especially after being sedated and lying on your back, can worsen breathing problems.
+If you have obstructive sleep apnea, having major surgery can worsen breathing problems.
+This is especially true if you have been sedated and you were lying on your back.
 People with obstructive sleep apnea might be more prone to complications after surgery.

-Before you have surgery, tell your doctor if you have obstructive sleep apnea or symptoms related to the condition.
-Your doctor might want you tested for obstructive sleep apnea before surgery.
+Before you have surgery, tell your surgeon if you have obstructive sleep apnea or symptoms related to the condition.
+You may need to get tested for obstructive sleep apnea before surgery.